 - Is Kale Bad for Gout?.

 - Related Topics.

 if you got here from a search and

 Kale and Gout is my gout food information page for Kale.
 Because I explain various properties of kale that have been linked to uric acid and gout.
-But kale is a general name for several varieties of headless cabbage in the brassica food family.
-So you should also consider other brassica & gout food.

-Kale and Gout Audience
+Kale and Gout Purpose